How to Save Money With A Smart Thermostat: Everything You Need to Know

 • Mysa: Smart Thermostat

-Apart from smartphone apps that control your smart device, voice-controlled virtual assistants (VA) can also do the job perfectly with simple commands.
+Apart from smartphone apps that control your smart device, voice-controlled virtual assistants can do the job with simple commands.
 These tools include:

 • Amazon Alexa